gaathapatel07/100-days-of-pandas-python/Day05.md

 <div align="center">

-## 🎉 Day 05 Complete!
+## Day 05 Complete!

 You have successfully learned the fundamentals of **Exploratory Data Analysis**—a skill used daily by data analysts, business analysts, and data scientists.

 The next chapter introduces **data visualization**, where you'll learn how to communicate insights clearly and effectively using charts.

-⭐ Happy Learning and Happy Coding! 🐼
+⭐ Happy Learning and Happy Coding!

-**Next → Day 06: Data Visualization with Matplotlib**

 </div>